webpack-preset/webpack-preset/README.md

 ## Getting Started

 Webpack Preset runs a small web server on port 3000 with Webpack embedded within it.
-It's started via the `webpack-preset` binary and will (currently) look for an entry point in a `index.js` file next to your `package.json` file.
+It's started via the `webpack-preset` binary and starts a small web server to develop against.

+It will look for an entry point in your `package.json`'s `main` definition, falling back to a `index.js` file next to your `package.json` file.

 It also serves up a small HTML file with the Webpack bundle included and a `div#root` for convenience.
+You can use your own HTML by creating a `static/index.html` file and you can place any other static files in that folder.

-You can run `webpack-preset` directly from the `node_modules` install:
+`webpack-preset` can be run directly from the `node_modules` folder:
 ```sh
 ./node_modules/.bin/webpack-preset
 ```